tgolsen/treasy/README.md

             }
         }

-Make a block element to hold the tree:
+Make a block element to hold the tree.
+The element should have a `name` attribute, this will be used in all of the treasy input tags.

     <form id="tree" name="tree"></form>